grizzie17/Mower/README.md

 There are two segments to the Obstruction problem; first is identifying an obstruction, second is recognize when an obstruction is permanent and needs to be learned.

 Simple detection may involve multiple techniques.

-## Cutting Patterns ##

-To provide variety we should support user defined cutting patterns.
-It should even be possible to provide yard pictures and messages.

-The current pattern progress will always be maintained so we can resume cutting.

-## Recharging ##

-Do we want to use induction charging?

 ## Quiet cutter ##